 Many reviewers swear by ORGanizer for managing changesets.
 With this extension, you can export a changelog that allows you to remove items just by clicking remove.
 This saves a ton of time as you do not have to click next for every single item in the changelog.

-Before we get into extensions that solve and improve specific parts of Salesforce, let’s look at some of them that have a lot of functionalities that you might like to have.
+Before we get into these Chrome extensions that solve and improve specific parts of Salesforce, let’s look at some of them that have a lot of functionalities that you might like to have.

 Whatfix on Salesforce is a nifty extension that will help in guiding and training users efficiently on the platform via interactive walkthroughs.
 The extension is a free version for individuals to train themselves on Salesforce.
 It includes a widget called “self-help” which lists all the walkthroughs on Salesforce created on Whatfix Community.
 On-click, the interactive walkthrough will launch in real-time and virtually handhold you through the completion of each task.